kolkhis/tech-notes/linux/tools/find.md

 Printf Directives can be used to find *information* about the file as well, like permissions, modification times, the files' dirnames, etc..
 Some useful directives:
+- `%f`: Get the basename of the files.
+Like running `basename $file` on each file.
+- `%s`: Size of the file in bytes.

 - `%a` will output the file's `atime` (last accessed time - `ctime()` in C).
     - `%Ak` (where `k` is a C `strftime` format) will print the access time in that format.